aleqqs/novel-scrapper/README.md

 # novel-scrapper

-The script will scrape the web novel, remove unwanted elements and patterns, and format the text for easier reading.
-The formatted text will then be saved to individual text files in a specified output directory corresponding to the given URL, with the file names corresponding to the chapter numbers.
+This bash script is used to scrape and format web novel content from a specific website and save it to individual text files, one file per chapter.

 # Conditions